The University of Chicago Policy on Title IX Sexual Harassment

 Director, Resolution Services and Deputy Title IX Coordinator

-Robin Berman is the Associate Director of the Office for Sexual Misconduct Prevention and Support, and Deputy Title IX Coordinator for Students, and as a designee for the Associate Provost for Equal Opportunity Programs/ Title IX Coordinator, is available to assist the student community on supportive measures and matters related to this Policy, and the Policy on Harassment, Discrimination, and Sexual Misconduct.
-You may contact Ms. Berman by emailing robinberman@uchicago.edu, by calling 773-702-8251, or by writing to Robin Berman, Office of the Provost, The University of Chicago, 5525 S. Ellis Ave., Suite B, Chicago, IL 60637.
+Kerri True-Funk is the Associate Director of the Resolution Options within UChicago CARES, and Deputy Title IX Coordinator, and as a designee for the Associate Provost for Equal Opportunity Programs/ Title IX Coordinator, is available to assist the community all matters related to this Policy, the Policy on Harassment, Discrimination and Sexual Misconduct, and the Consensual Relationships Policy.
+You may contact Ms. True-Funk by emailing ktruefunk@uchicago.edu, by calling 773-834-6411, or by writing to Kerri True-Funk, Office of the Provost, The University of Chicago, 6030 S. Ellis Ave., Chicago, IL 60637.

-Office for Equal Opportunity and Access
+Office for Equal Opportunity & Access

-Other Designees and Relevant University Contacts
+Other Designees & Relevant University Contacts

 Associate Dean of Students in the University, Center for Student Integrity